-2.3.
-Opportunity for IT support illustrated in the examples: These examples illustrate that many situations and decisions in construction require the involvement of several parties and tradeoff schedule, between scope, and organizational issues under consideration of cost, safety and other criteria.
+Opportunity 2.3. for IT support illustrated in the examples: These examples illustrate that many situations and decisions in construction require the involvement of several parties and tradeoff between scope, schedule. and organizational issues under consideration of cost, safety and other criteria.
 In the case of these projects the involved parties considered many of the tradeoffs in their heads, using some computer-generated descriptions of some of the aspects of an option, such as 2D and 3D drawings, cost estimates, schedules, or 4D models.
 However, virtually all decisions were made without formal predictions for the expected performance of a particular option with respect to decision criteria and business objectives.